 See Learn - Guides - Componentry - Best metal type for Fire Poi?

-Safety First!OK, I know it's the last item on this page.
+Why is Safety First?OK, I know it's the last item on this page.

-The most important thing to do once you have built your fire prop is to do regular parts inspection.
-Check for cracks, loose screws, wick coming apart, metal bending out of shape, torn stitching, cracked handle parts.
-AND you need to be performing safely with safe equipment to protect other people, animals, and property, land or forests from being harmed.
+The most vital thing to do once you have built your fire prop is to do a regular parts inspection.
+Check for cracks, loose screws, wick coming apart, metal bending out of shape, torn stitching, or cracked handle parts.
+AND you need to be performing safely with safe equipment to protect other people, animals, property, land, or forests from being harmed.

-You also need to be ready in case something goes wrong.
-Have people trained and prepared to help and able to put out a fire and provide first aid.
+It would be best if you were also ready if something goes wrong.
+Have people trained and prepared to help and put out a fire and provide first aid.